 - Neither be in default on a federal student loan nor owe money back on a federal student grant

 - Meet the federal and state standards for satisfactory academic progress.
-Please refer to the college's website for further details.
+Please click the Maintaining Eligibility tab above.

 Your eligibility also may be verified by government agencies as follows:

 - Social Security Administration for verification of social security numbers, correct name, and U.S. citizenship status

 - Selective Service System for verification of Selective Service registration status, when applicable

 - Department of Homeland Security (Immigration and Naturalization Service) for verification of eligible non-citizenship status, when applicable

 - Department of Justice for verification that a student has not been denied federal student aid by the courts as the result of a drug-related conviction

 - Veterans Administration for verification of veterans status, when applicable, to determine dependent/independent status and discharge status

 - Department of Education to validate accuracy of financial information for all students identified by U.S. Department of Education.